DanielJohnston/battleships/README.md

 Fourth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained on the board.

 Fifth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained not to overlap

+Sixth implementation: As a player, so that I can win the game, I would like to be able to fire at my opponents board